GoogleCloudPlatform/compute-migration-scripts/instance-to-stateful-mig/README.md

 If you want to do the same manually, you can use this [tutorial](https://cloud.google.com/compute/docs/tutorials/migrate-workload-to-stateful-mig).

 # Script steps
-1. Stop source instance if the instance haven't been stopped
+1. Stop source instance if the instance hasn't been stopped
 2. Create images for all disks
-3. Create an instance template from source instance
+3. Create an instance template from the source instance
 4. Create an empty MIG
-5. Delete source instance if needed
+5. Delete the source instance if needed
-6. Add instance to MIG
+6. Add a newly created instance to MIG

 # Requirements